KevinTapol/ReactSPA/README.md

         `"70/30": '70% 28%',`
       `},`

 ***install the following to handle routes on index for element routing or path for url / routing.
-React icons are used to replace font awesome and materialize icons.*** npm i react-router-dom react-icons
+React icons are used to replace font awesome and material icons.*** npm i react-router-dom react-icons

 - props aka attributes